-Employees with a minimum of ninety (90) days service with the Parish are eligible to use their PTO, while absent due to a service obligation with the Military Reserve or National Guard unit.
+Employees with a minimum of ninety (90) days service with Vermont Catholic Charities, Inc., are eligible to use their PTO, while absent due to a service obligation with the Military Reserve or National Guard unit.

 Eligible employees will be offered an opportunity to continue specific benefits with the payment of the normal employee contribution.